DINAHAMEED12/react-native-UniBridge1/README.md

 - **Ongoing Interaction**: Promotes continuous interaction between students and teachers, enhancing the learning experience.
 - **User-Friendly Interface**: The app is designed with a simple and intuitive interface that is easy to navigate for all users.

-**Benefits**
-- **Bridges the Gap**: Connects students and teachers in a simple and effective way.
-- **Flexible Learning**: Facilitates academic support and guidance in real-time, making it easy to get help when needed.
-- **Enhanced Learning Experience**: Provides a more interactive and engaging learning environment, improving academic performance.
-- **Accessible Anytime, Anywhere**: The app is available on mobile devices, allowing students and teachers to stay connected from any location.

 ## Demo Video